jdevoo/twecoll/README.md

 ## Generating a Twitter Graph
-It is possible to generate a gml file of your first and second degree relationships on Twitter.
+It is possible to generate a GML file of your first and second degree relationships on Twitter.
 This is a multi-step process that takes time due to API throttling by Twitter.
 In order to generate the graph, twecoll retrieves the handle's friends and all friends-of-friends (2nd degree relationships).
 It then calculates the relations between those, ignoring 2nd degree relationships to which the handle is not connected.
 In other words, it looks only for relationships among the friends of the handle supplied to it.

 First retrieve the handle details